 My practice focuses on the land in relationship to people and people to the land; in that spirit, this collection of images from around the world forms part of an ongoing survey of the ‘farmscape,’ or human-cultivated landscapes, much of it the result of research … Continue readingFarmscapes

 Medium: photographyYears: 2008 — currentLocation: international We typically separate what is “urban” from what is “nature”.
-The eerily mesmerizing photographs in the Trees Growing in Sublime Nature series instead suggests subtle moments of interconnection.
-These still frames, photographed in cities around the world over the course … Continue readingTrees Growing in Sublime Nature
+The eerily mesmerizing photographs in the Trees Thriving in Glorious Nature series instead suggests subtle moments of interconnection.
+These still frames, photographed in cities around the world over the course … Continue readingTrees Thriving in Glorious Nature

 Medium: light painting, soundYear: 2010 – currentLocation: international Green is an image and sound study of plant life in urban spaces around the world.
 Part photography, part performance, part soundscape, the works are printed on a handmade Japanese ‘washi’ paper, and exhibited along with soundscapes based on the … Continue readingGreen